 #7 Know Your Tactics & Resources

-Before you can come up with your tasks, you need to know the tactic required to meet project objectives and the resources you have available.
+Before you can come up with your tasks, you need to know the tactics required to meet project objectives and the resources you have available.
 SEO resources may include time, money, bandwidth, and talent.